 If you can afford the upfront cost of a new variable speed motor, it will undoubtedly pay for itself in a short time by saving you the money you would otherwise be spending on energy.
 It is more than a green solution; it is a financially responsible choice.

-These motors are designed for In-ground pools, having said that, they will work on above-ground pools and make more sense that the majority of the garbage that is currently available for above ground pools.
+These motors are designed for In-ground pools, having said that, they will work on above-ground pools and make more sense that the majority of the garbage that is currently available for above-ground swimming pools.
 Not only do you get the energy savings, but you won’t have to replace your pump in 3 to 5 years.

 We are available to install your new pool pump if you live here in the northern section of Massachusetts.
 Thanks for taking the time to read this pool pump brand and energy audit.
 Please leave comments below.